 5.7 Nothing in these Terms and Conditions shall limit or exclude our liability for:

-6.2 On termination of your Demo Licence your online surveys Demo Account will be suspended and all survey data will be deleted 35 days after the date of suspension.
+6.2 On termination of your Trial Licence your online surveys Trial Account will be suspended and all survey data will be deleted 35 days after the date of suspension.
 Your data will be held in backups for a maximum of three months after your data is deleted.

 6.3 Upon termination for any reason:

 7.1 The Primary Contact for the Trial Account will act as the main point of contact between you and Jisc.
 Should other defined points of contact fail (e.g. Billing Contact or Admin User), the Primary Contact will be ultimately responsible.